VidithAgarwal/StockPortfolioManagement/res/SETUP-README.txt

 along with the ticker symbol that is used in the program to verify if the stock name or ticker symbol entered by the user is valid or not.

+To run the jar file go to the command prompt and get to the folder in which the jar file and stock .csv is present and write the following command: java -jar Assignment4.jar.

 --- In order to run the program for creating a portfolio with 3 different stocks, the steps are following: